DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 ## Appearance Settings

-The format rule's menu **Condition** section contains appearance settings.
-You can configure and customize current format condition appearance settings:
+The format rule menu's **Condition** section contains appearance settings.
+You can configure and customize the following format condition appearance settings:

 * Choose a predefined background color or font in the **Appearance** tab.